blackxored/docker-livestreamer/README.md

 ## License

-For license information on the software included in this container, see [Livestreamer LICENSE](https://github.com/chrippa/livestreamer/blob/develop/LICENSE).
+For license information on the software included in this image, see [Livestreamer LICENSE](https://github.com/chrippa/livestreamer/blob/develop/LICENSE).

 ## Contributing